Dresden-Neustadt station: Development

 The operation on ten mainline tracks and two local tracks was converted from tracks arranged by direction of operation to being arranged by line.
 The southern platform (platforms 1 and 2) would be reserved for the future S-Bahn railway traffic while platform 3/4 would be reserved for regional traffic.
 The two northern platforms (platforms 5/6 and 7/8) are shared by long-distance and regional traffic.
 Nearby to the north there are two tracks for through trains, which were originally part of a connecting curve from the Leipzig-Dresden railway, connecting from the west in the southern approaches.
 Five bridges (some built in the style of the original construction of the station), 54 sets of points, two flying junctions and 101 metres of noise barrier (at Bischofsplatz) are being built.
 The running speed will be increased in the station area from 40 km/h or 60 km/h to 80 km/h throughout except at junctions on some route.
 Main line and S-Bahn services will be continuously separated.
 Two turnback tracks have been built for S-Bahn services.

 The total cost of the remodeling of the track layout, the renewal of the civil engineering works and the replacement of mechanical interlocking by electronic Interlocking is €95 million A total of €33 million has been budgeted for the reconstruction of the central part of the station, of which €14.4 million is for S-Bahn-projects.

 The construction of the 2.5 km long section was expected to take four years in mid-2006.
 The main works were completed at the end of 2014.
 Work is still under construction in the Bischofsplatz area.

 Transport

 The station gives the entire northern part of the city as well as the Upper Lusatia and the lower part of the Dresden Basin s access to the Intercity-Express network.
 It enables the distribution of arrivals and departures within the city and the metropolitan area, thus relieving the main station.
 In the assessment of Deutsche Bahn, it is classified after Dresden Hauptbahnhof and Leipzig Hauptbahnhof, but along with Chemnitz Hauptbahnhof, as a category 2 station (see also List of railway stations in Saxony).

 Long distance services

 Dresden-Neustadt station gives long-distance trains access to the northern part of Dresden and to other towns like Radebeul, Radeberg, Kamenz and Coswig.
+In the 2026 timetable the following long-distance lines stop at the station: